-What is the new Statutory Sick Leave Bill 2022?
+What is the new Statutory Sick Leave Bill?

-Legislation on new Sick Leave Bill 2022 is expected to be enacted early in the year.
+Legislation on new Sick Leave Bill 2022 was enacted January 1, 2023.
 This will provide for an entitlement to a minimum period of paid sick leave for all employees in the event that they fall ill or sustain an injury which prevents them from being able to work.
-Employees will be entitled up to 3 paid sick days in 2022, 5 days in 2023, 7 days in 2024 and eventually up to ten days in 2025, or two weeks, of sick leave pay per year.
-This will be in addition to any other leave such as annual leave, parental leave, or maternity or paternity leave.
+Employees will be entitled up to 3 paid sick days in 2023, 5 days in 2024, 7 days in 2025 and eventually up to ten days in 2026, or two weeks, of sick leave pay per year.
+This will be in addition to any other leave such as, e.g., annual leave, parent, parental, maternity or paternity leave.

 Will all employees be eligible for the new sick leave pay?

-Yes, full time employees and part time employees will be eligible after been employed by the Company for at least 6 months.
+Yes, full time and part time employees will be eligible after been employed by the Company for at least 13 weeks.

 How much are employees entitled to?